 The disappearance of Tara Calico and the suspicious Polaroid are both unsolved mysteries which, for more than 30 years, have left investigators, family members, and citizens questioning everything and mourning a young woman's tragic disappearance.

 An Alarming Photograph Turned Up In A Parking Lot In Florida

-A Port St. Joe, FL resident was preparing to go into a grocery store on June 15, 1989, when she noted a Toyota cargo van parked beside her in the parking lot, as well as a mustached man who appeared to be in his thirties sitting inside the vehicle.
-After leaving the Junior Food Store, she spotted a Polaroid photo lying face down in the space where the Toyota van had been parked minutes earlier.
+A Port St. Joe, FL, resident was preparing to go into a grocery store on June 15, 1989; she parked adjacent to a Toyota cargo van with a mustached man sitting inside it.
+After leaving the Junior Food Store, she spotted a Polaroid photo in the space where the Toyota van had been parked minutes earlier.

-Some Believed The Polaroid Showed Tara Calico Who Went Missing 1,600 Miles Away
+Some Believed The Polaroid Showed Tara Calico, Who Went Missing 1,600 Miles Away

 Calico Went Missing On September 20, 1988, While On A Bike Ride